joshwyatt/taskrunner/README.md

 Distributed job queue with creator and runners components to be run with docker compose in conjunction with swarm if desired.

 This project is pre-alpha.
-Currently there is the tasks created and how they are run are hard-coded.
+Currently the tasks created and how they are run are both hard-coded.
 Abstracting this out will be easy.

 ## usage